ltd-ARYAN-pvt/NLP/2) Sentiment Analysis Using X-NLP/README.md

 # NLP Projects
-## Author:- ***Aryan Pandey***
+## Author:- ***Aryan Pandey and Ravi A***

 ## 2) Sentiment Analysis using X-NLP

-This work proposal outlines the development of a sophisticated sentiment analysis system, titled "Sentiment Analysis using XNLP," leveraging Natural Language Processing (NLP) and deep learning (DL) techniques.
-The primary objective is to create an advanced sentiment analysis model that not only accurately categorizes sentiments in diverse textual data but also provides transparent explanations for its predictions.
+This work proposal describes developing a sophisticated sentiment analysis system called "Sentiment Analysis using XNLP."
+It will utilize Natural Language Processing (NLP) and deep learning (DL) techniques.
+The main goal is to create an advanced sentiment analysis model that accurately categorizes sentiments in diverse textual data and provides transparent explanations for its predictions.

-Motivated by the necessity for transparent and interpretable sentiment analysis models, the work aims to address the limitations of conventional models by incorporating explainable AI (XAI) techniques.
-By integrating XAI with the trained NLP model, users can gain insights into how sentiment classifications are made, enhancing trust and comprehension in the model's predictions.
+Motivated by the need for transparent and interpretable sentiment analysis models, this work aims to overcome the limitations of traditional models by incorporating explainable AI (XAI) techniques.
+By integrating XAI with the trained NLP model, users can gain insights into how sentiment classifications are made, thereby enhancing trust and understanding of the model's predictions.

-This work explores sentiment analysis in the Sp1786 dataset and tweets using X-NLP.
-We train two machine learning models (statistical & deep learning) on a large dataset (1.6 million tweets).& Currently, models are being trained and an XAI framework is being developed to explain model predictions.
-LIME is the current method under use and at tention mechanisms are being considered for the future.
-XAI implementation is expected to improve our understanding of the models’ decision-making process, leading to greater trust in their predictions.
+This study focuses on sentiment analysis in the Sp1786 dataset and tweets using X-NLP.
+We are training two machine learning models (statistical & deep learning) on a large dataset consisting of 1.6 million tweets.
+Currently, the models are undergoing training, and we are also developing an XAI framework to explain model predictions.
+LIME is the current method being used, and attention mechanisms are being considered for future use.
+Implementing XAI is expected to enhance our understanding of the models’ decision-making process, ultimately increasing trust in their predictions.